nih-cfde/training-and-engagement/docs/Kids-First/Download_Data/Data-Download-Via-Cavatica.md

 for i in `ls`; do mv $i `ls $i | grep 'vcf.gz' | cut -d'?' -f1`; done
 ```

-This command loops through the list of file names in `KF_Data` and renames the files by deleting all characters after the `vcf.gz` extension starting from the `?` in the file name (`-d` specifies a text delimiter).
+This command loops through the list of file names in `KF_Data` and renames the files by deleting all characters after the `vcf.gz` extension starting from the `?` in the file name (`-d` specifies a text delimiter, `-f1` keeps the first element which is the file name up to the `vcf.gz` part.).

 !!!
 Important
     This clean up command was written to look through files with the pattern `vcf.gz` in them.
 To apply the same renaming command to files with other extensions, such as a `.tsv` file, modify the code as follows: